ohmycloud/website/rst/manual.rst

 * If the AST returned by the macro contains other macro invocations, this process iterates.

 While macros enable advanced compile-time code transformations, they cannot change Nim's syntax.
 However, this is no real restriction because Nim's syntax is flexible enough anyway.

-Debug Example
+Debug示例
 -------------

 The following example implements a powerful ``debug`` command that accepts a